Sirhiggelbottom/LavaEscape/README.md

 ## Usage
-When you have downloaded and enabled the plugin, use: `/lava menu`.
+When you have downloaded and enabled the plugin, use: `/lava menu`
-This will open the menu system, there you will be greeted by the main menu.
+This will open the menu system, where you will be greeted by the main menu.
 ### Main menu
 Here you can:
 - Open a list of all existing arenas